Race relations: Legislation in the UK

+The Equality Act 2010 superseded and consolidated previous discrimination law in the UK.

 Criticism

-The concept of race relations has been criticized as implying an evenly-matched relationship between races, rather than an unequal oppression.
-For example, Stephen Steinberg of CUNY says that the term "racial oppression" should be used instead:While the term "race relations" is meant to convey value neutrality, on closer examination it is riddled with value.
-Indeed, its rhetorical function is to obfuscate the true natue of "race relations," which is a system of racial domination and exploitation based on violence, resulting in the suppression and dehumanization of an entire people over centuries of American history.
+The concept of race relations has been criticized for implying a matched relationship between races.
+Stephen Steinberg of CUNY contends that the term "racial oppression" should be used in unevenly matched instances instead of negative race relation or simply "race relations":

+While the term "race relations" is meant to convey value neutrality, on closer examination it is riddled with value.
+Indeed, its rhetorical function is to obfuscate the true nature of "race relations", which is a system of racial domination and exploitation based on violence, resulting in the suppression and dehumanization of an entire people over centuries of American history.